Free Shipping within Australia. We Ship Worldwide.

 What are the cultivars of matcha?

 In Japan, there are over 200 cultivars of matcha.
 However, almost 75% of matcha is of the same cultivar (i.e. cultivated variety), which is called Yabukita.
 Yabukita was the first officially registered cultivar in Japan in 1954.
 Other notable cultivars are Okumidori, Samidori, Gokou, Hikari and Asahi.
 These are all matcha cultivars because the method of producing matcha from tea leaves (Tencha) of these plantationsis is the same.
 Some variations in taste, color and flavor even between the same cultivar of matcha is due to the different climatic conditions of the prefectures where they is grown.
 (Prefecture refers to province or jurisdiction in Japan.
 Japan has 47 prefectures governed locally, under the national government).
 The prefectures are shown in the map of Japan below.
 The main prefectures producing matcha are Kyoto (Uji city), Aichi (Nishio city), Kagoshima and Shizuoka. [source: Japan External Trade Organisation – Jetro].
-Our pure matcha such as organic ceremonial matcha, organic culinary matcha, and premium ceremonial matcha, are all Yabukita cultivar and come from harvests of Shizuoka and Kagoshima prefectures, famous for organic matcha production.
+Our pure matcha products such as Japanese organic ceremonial matcha and Japanese organic culinary matcha are all Yabukita cultivar and come from harvests of Shizuoka and Kagoshima prefectures, famous for organic matcha production.

 What determines the taste, color and flavor of matcha?